 It may not be the fanciest bar out there, and the drinks mightn’t be the best in Soho, but sometimes all you really want is a big smile and to be greeted like a local.

 Far from stuffy or pretentious, it serves an interesting list of wines from its breezy and friendly cafe/bar.
 It also does fresh and simple French-inspired meals.

 As for the wine, there’s an emphasis on organic, biodynamic wine as well as promoting newer producers who are shaking up the industry.
 This makes it a great place to go and discover something new.

 There’s even a wine shop so you can leave with a few bottles for later if you find a new favourite!

 Why not pop to Bob Bob Ricard for dinner?
-Read my full review.
+Read our full review

 The Vault Beneath Milroy’s

 Step through the bookcase and find yourself in a hidden, underground bar that is so good you’ll want to keep the secret.

 Exposed brick and wooden bunkers give the Vault a gritty industrial edge, while friendly service adds some much-appreciated warmth.

 There’s a great cocktail list with some inventive names, but the whiskey selection is where the Vault really shines.
 It’s under a scotch store, after all, so it’s only fitting really.